-Since I published this post I’ve received hundreds of comments from women all over the world.
+Since I published this post I’ve received thousands of comments and emails from women all over the world.
 Not only did they find out that packing cubes are much more than just organizational tools, they’ve also learned that they are the secret to packing carry-on only.
 I hope you’ll find this as helpful as they did!

 Why Packing Cubes are a Must-Have Travel Essential